mhzhao/resume/README.md

 # resume
 This is an tweaked version of [AltaCV](https://github.com/liantze/AltaCV) for my own use.

-- chnage all the icons to fontawesome5
+- change all the icons to fontawesome5

 - the Monaco font is from macOS, if you are not using macOS, change whatever font your system has in the `mhcv.cls` file